 The aim of DAC6 is to ensure transparency and fairness in taxation, as well as to counter tax avoidance.
 Failure to comply with DAC6 could mean facing sanctions under local law in EU countries and reputational risks for businesses, individuals, and intermediaries.

-Once the rules become fully applicable in Latvia (i.e. as of 1 January 2021), it will be required to file information with their national tax authority within 30 days of the first of the following dates:
+It is required to file information with the national tax authority within 30 days of the first of the following dates:

 - on the day after the reportable cross-border arrangement is made available for implementation